cfljam/cfljam.github.io/_posts/2015-06-18-R-Authoring-with-Jupyter.md

 ```
 2. Navigate using the Notebook browser interface to host location where I have a git repository.
 3. Create notebooks using R or python kernels.
-4. Commit notebooks to repo.
+4. Commit notebooks to repo, [where they are now rendered as HTML](https://github.com/blog/1995-github-jupyter-notebooks-3)
-5. Optionally store notebooks as GitHub secret Gists for sharing rendered links via [http://nbviewer.ipython.org/], and tag these using [GistBox](http://www.gistboxapp.com/).
+5. Optionally store notebooks as GitHub secret Gists for sharing rendered links via [Nbviewer](http://nbviewer.ipython.org/), and tag these using [GistBox](http://www.gistboxapp.com/).
 6. Share and discuss output with collaborators via pull requests and/or Gist links

 ### Using R in a Python kernel with RPy2